 On the banner, he has perfectly placed his face and his name.
 This way each visitor remembers Neil Patel for who he is.

 Scientific research proves that "People can remember faces more accurately than objects."
-So don’t blame yourself if you cannot wipe that face you’ve been trying to forget for a long time now.
+So don’t blame yourself if you cannot forget that face you saw on a video months ago.

 Faces will always win over objects and logos!